 Alongside a salary, some employers offer other benefits including a relocation allowance if you have to move to complete your apprenticeship.
 However, this will be unique to your apprenticeship and you should discuss it prior to any agreement on taking the position with that employer.

 There is no set allowance for living away from home in the UK (as there is in other countries like Australia), but you may be able to claim expenses for certain travel or items you purchase during your apprenticeship.
 Learn more about claiming tax relief for your job expenses.

 As an apprentice what am I entitled to?

 Apprentices fall under something called the Working Time Regulations 1998 which means they get the same minimum entitlements as other employees.
 Let’s look at that in a little more detail.

 Apprentices are entitled to receive sick pay.
 This can be an amount set by your employer, but cannot be lower than Statutory Sick Pay (SSP), which is £99.35 per week.

 Holiday entitlement and pay

 Apprentices have the same rights as other employees for taking holiday.
-You are entitled to a minimum of 20 days paid leave each year, plus bank holidays.
+You are legally entitled to 5.6 weeks paid holiday each year, which can include bank holidays.

 Overtime is something that must be agreed in a contract before an employee starts work, as there is no legal obligation for an employer to pay for extra hours.
 There are also no minimum statutory levels of overtime pay.